What is OPC UA?

 One of the biggest challenges faced by organizations when exploring new business models is Interoperability.

-OPC UA for Industry 4.0 Interoperability
+Industry 4.0 Interoperability

 The infrastructure and systems used for delivering essentials such as food, utilities, oil and gas have been developed over the last 100 years.
 These systems have been semi-automated in the last 30 years and cannot be replaced in one day.
 Enterprise systems are sophisticated like Enterprise Resource Planning (ERP) and Manufacturing Execution Systems (MES).
 The challenge is how to connect the factory floor architectures with the enterprise systems.